-MIFID II product governance / target market: Professional investors and ECPs only - Solely for purposes of each manufacturer's product approval process, the target market assessment in respect of the Bonds described herein has led to the conclusion that: (i) the target market for the Bonds is eligible counterparties and professional clients only, each as defined in the Markets in Financial Instruments Directive (Directive 2014/65/EU) (as amended, "MiFID II"); and (ii) all channels for distribution of the Bonds to eligible counterparties and professional clients are appropriate.
+MIFID II product governance / target market: Professional investors, ECPs and Retail Clients in Switzerland only - Solely for purposes of each manufacturer's product approval process, the target market assessment in respect of the Bonds described herein has led to the conclusion that: (i) the target market for the Bonds is eligible counterparties, professional clients and retail clients in Switzerland only, each as defined in the Markets in Financial Instruments Directive (Directive 2014/65/EU) (as amended, "MiFID II"); and (ii) all channels for distribution of the Bonds to eligible counterparties and professional clients are appropriate.
 Any person subsequently offering, selling or recommending the Bonds (a distributor) should take into consideration the manufacturers' target market assessment; however, a distributor subject to MiFID II is responsible for undertaking its own target market assessment in respect of the Bonds (by either adopting or refining the manufacturers' target market assessment) and determining appropriate distribution channels.